QWxleA/quartz/content/atomic notes should be densely linked.md

 ---
 [[Zettelkasten and Evergreen notes]] #connection → #overview → #branching

  [[Notes/Evergreen notes should be atomic]], which means they are per definition small.
-To make them more useful we should link them to other notes  ([[🌱 there is understanding in the combination of ideas]]).
+To make them more useful we should link them to other notes  ([[there is understanding in the combination of ideas]]).

 Every note has its own context ([[Notes need to be atomic because all external context is lost]]), but  linking them to another note gives it extra context, and enlarges its usefulness and application.